o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 ![Rocker logo](/public/images/rocker-logo.png "Rocker logo"){:width="200" .img.rightfloat}

 With a big choice of pre-build Docker images, Rocker provides optimal solutions for those who want to run R from Docker containers.
 Explore it on [Github](https://github.com/rocker-org/) or [Docker Hub](https://hub.docker.com/u/rocker/), and soon you will find out that it takes just one single command to run instances of either [base R](https://hub.docker.com/r/rocker/r-base/), [R-devel](https://hub.docker.com/r/rocker/r-devel/) or [Rstudio Server](https://hub.docker.com/r/rocker/rstudio/).
-Moreover, you can run [previous versions of R](https://hub.docker.com/r/rocker/r-versioned/) or use one of the many bundles with commonly used R packages and other software (e.g. bundles going back to [Hadley Wickham](https://hub.docker.com/r/rocker/hadleyverse/) and [rOpenSci](https://hub.docker.com/r/rocker/ropensci/)).
+Moreover, you can run [specific versions of R](https://hub.docker.com/r/rocker/r-versioned/) or use one of the many bundles with commonly used R packages and other software, namely [tidyverse](https://hub.docker.com/r/rocker/tidyverse/) and [rOpenSci](https://hub.docker.com/r/rocker/ropensci/)).

-Images are build monthly on Docker Hub, except _devel_ tags which are build nightly, but not on every push but triggered by CRON jobs running on a third party server (cf. [GitHub comment](https://github.com/rocker-org/rocker-versioned/issues/42#issuecomment-316149983)).
+Images are build monthly on Docker Hub, except _devel_ tags which are build nightly.
+Automated builds are disabled, instead builds are triggered by CRON jobs running on a third party server (cf. [GitHub comment](https://github.com/rocker-org/rocker-versioned/issues/42#issuecomment-316149983)).

 ### Bioconductor

-If you come from Bioinformatics or neighboring disciplines, you might be delighted that [**Bioconductor**](http://bioconductor.org/) provides several images based on Rocker's `rocker/rstudio` images (see the [help page](http://bioconductor.org/help/docker/), [GitHub](https://github.com/Bioconductor/bioc_docker), and [Open Hub](https://hub.docker.com/u/bioconductor/)).
+If you come from Bioinformatics or neighboring disciplines, you might be delighted that [**Bioconductor**](http://bioconductor.org/) provides several images based on Rocker's `rocker/rstudio` images.
+See the [help page](http://bioconductor.org/help/docker/), [GitHub](https://github.com/Bioconductor/bioc_docker), and [Open Hub](https://hub.docker.com/u/bioconductor/) for more information.
+In short, the Bioconductor core team maintains _release_ and _devel_ images (e.g. `bioconductor/release_base2`), and contributors maintain image with different levels of pre-installed packages (each in _release_ and _devel_ variants), which are based on Bioconductor views (e.g. `bioconductor/devel_proteomics2` installs the views [Proteomics](https://www.bioconductor.org/packages/devel/BiocViews.html#___Proteomics) and [MassSpectrometryData](https://www.bioconductor.org/packages/devel/BiocViews.html#___MassSpectrometryData)).

 Image updates occur with each Bioconductor release, except the _devel_ images which are build weekly with the latest versions of R and Bioconductor based on `rocker/rstudio-daily`.

 ### MRO